conundrumer/musicpsych/README.md

 Explanation for lateness
 ------------------------
 So it turns out that writing a webapp instead of a paper may have been poor judgment.
-I know how to write webapps, and I'm good at coding, but I wouldn't call myself an expert at making webapps really really fast. **Webapps are not trivial!** I can make them decently fast; this project that was a few days of work for me would be acceptable as a final project for the course Web Application Development.
+I know how to write webapps, and I'm good at coding, but I wouldn't call myself an expert at making webapps really really fast. **Webapps are not trivial!** I can make them decently fast; this project that was three days of ([continuous](https://github.com/conundrumer/musicpsych/graphs/punch-card)) work (+an initial overhead of researching research methods and frameworks/libraries) for me would be acceptable as a final project for the course Web Application Development.
 I probably should have asked for more of an extension.
 I hope you understand my circumstance.
-So I present you a minimal viable product/proof of concept.
+So I present to you a minimal viable product/proof of concept.
+It's not very refined.
+I'm using Bootstrap's default theme.
+It could use a lot of improvements on the design.
+But I hope the user experience isn't too terrible, keeping in mind your request for a decent UX.

 Introduction
 ------------